Growing White Sapote In Phoenix Arizona

 Photo

+This 8 year old, 10 foot tall, grafted, Suebelle white sapote was photographed in November.
 This tree was planted in the fall.
-During its first two summers, it would start shedding its leaves in June when the weather got hot, so it was protected from the sun underneath a shade cloth structure.
-The third summer it was not protected from the Sun and suffered no ill affects.
+During its first two summers, it would start shedding its leaves in June, when the weather got hot, so it was protected from the sun underneath a shade cloth structure.
+From the third summer on it was not protected from the sun and suffered no ill affects.

 White Sapote